 |85”||10.6 ft – 17.7 ft||7.1 ft – 10.6 ft|

 Speaking of the chart, as you notice, the table above provides a range of distance for screen size.
 Thus, depending on how large your room is, of course, the smaller bound number is the optimal distance if your budget allows, while the larger bound one is the limit.

 Still, those numbers are for perfect 20/20 vision, so depending on your usual situation, a test viewing may be required.

 Also as you can see from the chart above, higher picture resolution require shorter viewing distance to keep your eyes from getting strain.
 However, for the newer 8k TV, that viewing distance becomes way too close for such a large screen size, thus your viewing area is short of out of range.
-This is what most people complaining of skipping the hype of getting the 8k TV.
+This is what most people complaining about skipping the hype of getting 8k TV.
 But if you’re not on a budget and want a super large viewing area, then an 8k works like a nice treat for any movie session.

 On the other hand, it’s totally fine to sit farther away than the recommending distances if you’re only getting a smaller TV as a temporal solution.
 It’s just a little bit wasteful of the high depth picture but otherwise doesn’t put constrain on anything.

 There are other factors that would be affecting your viewing enjoyment as well.
 For instance, if you’re wall-mounting your TV, consider the angle at which it will be.
 Now, this will mostly depend on the type of chair or sofa you’ll be sitting on while watching.
 Since the recommending distance is measured from the front of the screen to just before your eyes level, this vertical angle will affect and thus reduce/increase as well.